 b.
 Change settings from default to show "All Allowed Accounts"

 c.
 Ignore Thresholds

-While scrutinizing your vendor list; it might be a good idea to reference the 1099 Instructions again.
-In particular the common items such as...
+While scrutinizing your vendor list, it might be a good idea to reference the 1099 Instructions again.
+In particular, review the following common items:

 - Rents: The most common 1099 payment is for the rent paid for any business space or related equipment.
 Rent for living space does not constitute a 1099 payment.